AI AgentΒΆ

 Generate Search Prompt | Toggle | The parameter appears when you select Once for Each User Input.
 This parameter is enabled by default and allows you to generate a context-aware search prompt before executing the knowledge search.
 Note that enabling this parameter may lead to increased cost and latency. |

-Storage & Streaming Options¶
+Storage and Streaming Options

 Parameter | Type | Description |